Lilykhan786/lilykhan/README.md

 - [ ] add enviromation and more projects,
 - [ ] Maybe diff section for more projctes or maybe not.
 - [ ] add polywork. in about
+- [ ] need to finish it be4 my bday